Myosotis-co/Myosotis-backend/README.md

       * Application container
       * Pgadmin container

+   Important: make sure you have env folders in bot /test and /development directories (ask keys from other team mates).

    ```shell
     docker compose -p myosotis -f docker-compose.dev.yml up --build
    ```

    To verify that the two images are running you can check with:
    ```shell
    docker ps
    ```

    Should look like this:
    ```
    CONTAINER ID     IMAGE
    9d5416dd7273     deletemehere_app
    123304c59a4b     postgres:15
    ```

     ### Testing containers
       Testing containers only consist of:
       - Database container